The Sad Facts

 If “orphan” were a disease it would be considered a worldwide epidemic.

 Around the world, there are an overwhelming 143 million+ orphan children either in orphanages, foster care or roaming the streets.
 To give some perspective to the enormity of this number and crisis, this is greater than the entire population of Russia.
-Amazingly, using 2011 statistics from the World Health Organization (WHO) http://www.who.int/mediacentre/factsheets/fs310/en/index.html if “orphan” were classified as a “leading cause of death” or “disease” it would be greater than all other classified “leading causes of death” and “diseases” combined.
+Amazingly, using 2015 statistics from the World Health Organization (WHO) https://www.who.int/mediacentre/factsheets/fs310/en/index.html if “orphan” were classified as a “leading cause of death” or “disease” (it is NOT) it would be greater than all other classified “leading causes of death” and “diseases” combined.

 It is a staggering crisis that too few people even realize exists.
 Perhaps the saddest thing about this epidemic is that it doesn’t need years of research to find a cure – it ALREADY has a cure – called adoption!
-All that is required is for families to open their doors to an innocent child.
+All that is required is for families to open their doors to a child in need.

 Most of these children have never had loving parents to just tuck them in at night, share a game of catch, go on a family vacation or even receive a warm embrace.
 Most importantly these children never realize the feeling of belonging and self worth that comes with being part of a nurturing family.
 Unfortunately, many of the children are older than six years old, and with each passing year, they are less likely to be adopted.
 Thus, they will eventually “age out” of the system, never experiencing the life changing, love that a family provides.
 The sad facts are that most of the children that “age out” will struggle to survive with no support network, many turning to lives of drugs, violence and crime.

 It is estimated that there are between 143 million and 210 million orphans worldwide

 Everyday an estimated 5,760 more children become orphans worldwide